Lemon (U2 song): Music video

+The music video for "Lemon", directed by British documentarian and film director Mark Neale, was filmed in black and white with a grid-like background as a tribute to Eadweard Muybridge.
+Muybridge was a photographer who was the first person to successfully capture fast motion on film, using his device, coincidentally named the Zoopraxiscope, a reference to the lyrics ("A man makes a picture – a moving picture/Through light projected he can see himself up close").
+The video primarily features a sequence of clips of the band members playing their instruments and performing a series of distinct actions, with captions for each one (e.g. "man walking up incline", "man running", "man playing pool").
+A series of color images appear behind the grid, such as a swinging pendulum, falling dollar bills, a ticking clock, satellite video imagery, and a cross.
+All of these symbols seem to be representing man's attempt to preserve time, via money ("He turns his money into light to look for her"), religion, or technology.
+At different times, Bono adopts the "Fly" and "MacPhisto" personas he used during the Zoo TV Tour.

 Live performances

 The song was played live at 10 different Zoo TV Tour shows in Australia, New Zealand, and Japan, during the show's encore.
 During each performance, Bono would perform the song dressed as Zoo TV character "MacPhisto," a former cabaret performer with devilish horns.
 Each performance was immediately followed by the band's "With or Without You".
 As with most of Zooropa’s material, "Lemon" has never been performed live by U2 since the close of the Zoo TV tour.